mph-/lcapy/doc/circuits.rst

 Whenever a circuit has a switch it is time variant.
 The opening or closing of the switch changes the circuit and can produce transients.

+Lcapy can replace the switches with open-circuit or short-circuit components using the `replace_switches()` method.
+This has a time argument that is compared with the activation time of each switch.
+The new circuit has no switches and so can be solved.
+The switch activation times can be found with the `switching_times()` method;
+this returns a sorted list of activation times.

 While a switch violates the time-invariance requirements for linear circuit analysis, the circuit prior to the switch changing can be analysed and used to determine the initial conditions for the circuit